polterguy/phosphorusfive/plugins/extras/p5.data/README.md

 files into each folder.
 So as your database grows, it will start creating more and more folders and files.

 Each file is in fact a simple Hyperlisp file, and can (in theory) be edited with Notepad or TextEdit if you wish.
-This simple trait of p5.data, makes it extremely easily understood, robust and easy to fix, if corruption should occur somehow.
+This simple trait of p5.data, makes it extremely easily understood, robust, and easy to fix, if corruption should occur somehow.
 However, as a general rule, you should not edit these files yourself, unless you stop your web-server before you start editing them.
 Let p5.data take care of its own file structure, unless you really have to edit them yourself.

 Only during *[insert-data]*, *[update-data]* and *[delete-data]*, the p5.data needs to access your disc.
 During *[select-data]*, which should be the bulk of your database Active Events, it never accesses your disc in any ways.
 Which makes it extremely fast for select data operations.
-In addition, due to the underlaying file structure, using multiple files for its data, it rarely have to update (save) more than one or two files, depending upon how much data you change in it.
+In addition, due to the underlaying file structure, using multiple files for its data, it rarely have to update (save) more than a fraction of your database files, depending upon how much data you change in it.

 This makes it extremely fast for "settings types of data", while not very scalable for huge documents, images (although possible), other binary data, or huge datasets.
 Use it with _care_!